 Governing complexity by simplifying Government

-In particular, the new 2014-20 Strategy for Digital Growth defines the key areas in which investments should be made in IT resources, in order to develop 2.0 digital services and boost the active participation of citizens and businesses.
+In particular, the new 2014-20 strategy for digital growth defines the key areas towards which IT resources and equipment should be channeled, in order to develop 2.0 digital services and the active participation of both business and members of the public.

-In line with the principles of Open Government, central and local governments should engage in promoting opportunities for innovation, in relations between institutions and the public, in cultural and operational terms, grounded on the key concepts of accessibility, transparency and interoperability.
+In line with the principles of Open Government, Governments and Central and Local Public Administrations are committed to promoting innovation opportunities in the relations between institutions and the public, in cultural and operational terms, according to the key concepts of accessibility, transparency and interoperability.

 AlmavivA has a longstanding history of supporting social security bodies in their ongoing commitment to improve their organization and the services delivered to the public and to employees, strengthening its role as a leading partner to INPS in handling the merger and rationalization processes of the social security/insurance entities absorbed by it, and in the development of and management of the sector’s “core” application services (pensions, revenues, insurance positions, income support benefits) and in the support areas (business intelligence and cross-sector processes).

 Each year, the activities carried out enable the payment of over 2,700,000 pension benefits and the management of 3,200,000 insurance positions for civil servants.

 AlmavivA is also engaged in providing the INPS Application LifeCycle Management service, which supports the Government, based on a DevOps approach, and the effectiveness of the software development and maintenance processes, contributing to ensuring the reliability and quality of the telematics services offered to users. .